tejpalvirk/qualitativeresearch/README.md

 - **getMemosByFocus**: Retrieve all memos related to a specific entity
 - **getMethodologyDetails**: Review methodological approach, sampling, and analysis techniques
 - **getRelatedEntities**: Find entities related to a specific entity by relationship type
+- **getStatusOverview**: View all entities with a specific status (active, completed, pending, abandoned)
+- **getPriorityItems**: Identify high-priority research tasks and activities
+- **getAnalysisSequence**: Visualize the sequence of analysis activities based on precedes relations

 ## Example Prompts